csamaro/sql-challenge/README.md

 # sql-challenge
-Module 9 Sql Data Analysis
+## Module 9 Sql Data Analysis
+## Create tables to read in csv files provided for us
+- To input the data into the tables I used the import/export button through pgAdmin
+## Use queries to filter the data
+- I put all of the queries onto one .sql file and seperated them by commenting